Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group23____YingxuePan_TaianChen_XiWang/Group23_K-means clustering.md

 The performance of k-means clustering relies on good initial centroids.
 Bad initialization may end up getting undesirable clusters.
 We will briefly talk about how to select good initial centroids.
 #### 3.3.1.
 Bad initial centroids
 In the example of the graph below, if at least two of the initial centroids chosen happened to be in the bottom cluster then the resulting solution will be very far from the true solution!
 (Both green and red clusters are actual one cluster).
 There is no built-in mechanism to correct for initial wrong starting points.
 One may run multiple iterations for selecting good starting points even though it’s costly.
-That is, re-iterating the algorithm and initialization of centroids multiple times and choose the initialization with small intracluster distance and large intercluster distance.(Satyam Kumar, 2020)
+That is, re-iterating the algorithm and initialization of centroids multiple times and choose the initialization with small intracluster distance and large intercluster distance (Satyam Kumar, 2020).

 ![Bad Initialization](3.3.1_Initialization.png)
 Figure 3: Clusters Beginning with a Bad Initialization. **Figure by Jianpeng Qi, Yanwei Yu et al, “An Effective and Efficient Hierarchical K-means Clustering Algorithm”, Research Gate (2017)**.